Holly-Horwood/keto_kitchen/README.md

 - Pagination for all sized devices and scroll down arrow for smaller devices.

 - Image aspect ratio control for uploaded images.

+-   Add in new line functionality for adding and editing recipes.

 ---